Juan-Jones/blogsphere/content/blog/how-to-monetize-a-blog.md

 ---
 title: "How to Monetize a Blog, Diversifying Income Streams"
-description: "Learn how to monetize a blog effectivly.
+description: "Learn how to monetize a blog effectively.
 Explore diverse revenue streams to boost your profits."
 image: "images/post/ways-to-monetize-a-blog.jpg"
 date: 2011-08-27T18:19:25+06:00
 categories: ["monetizing"]